eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 - **Researchers and other states** aiming to understand the key factors driving EV adoption.

 ## 1. Key Features
-- **EV Adoption Overview**: Analyze the distribution of electric vehicles across Washington State and compare it with other U.S. states.
+- **EV Adoption Overview**: Analyze the distribution of electric vehicles across Washington State. <!-- and compare it with other U.S. states -->
 - **Economic Insights**: Understand how median household income relates to EV adoption rates.
 - **Infrastructure Analysis**: Explore the relationship between EV adoption and the availability of charging infrastructure.
 - **Political Landscape**: See how EV adoption correlates with political trends and legislative districts.